 4. Consider shoulder seasons

-So the low season flights are cheapest, but maybe you would like to catch some warmer weather on your vacation.
-Why not consider ‘shoulder season’ travel?
-These are times that are just before and just after the peak travel months.
-You will also skip most of the big crowds too.
+The low-season flights are the cheapest, but you may want to enjoy warmer weather on your vacation.
+In this case, why not consider ‘shoulder season’ travel?
+These are times just before and after the peak travel months.
+You will skip most of the big crowds too.
 Countries in southern Europe are warmer for a longer part of the year, so they are great for traveling in the shoulder season, take Greece for example.

 5. Be flexible

-A difference of a couple days here and there can mean a difference of up to $300 off the flight price.
-Try to be more flexible about when you are able to depart and return and see how much you can save.
+The difference of a couple of days here and there can mean a difference of up to $300 off the flight price.
+Try to be more flexible about when you can depart and return and see how much you can save.

 6. Book in advance